- 31.59 Distance

 - 9550 High Point

 As some of the first trails to open in summit county during the spring thaw and mud seasons, the rec paths offer a safe and challenging ramp-up to cycling fitness for those who have the fortune of riding them.
 With over 45 miles of dedicated bike path, you could plan routes extending well over 50 miles in a single day without the dangers of narrow roads and car traffic.
 I like the Dillon Reservoir loop in the early season, and Vail Pass as the snow clears in mid to late May.
+If you would like to do a 50 plus mile epic from Breck on your road bike you could ride Breck to Vail Pass and then down to Frisco and around the Dillon Reservoir.
 You can ride the Dillon Reservoir Rec Path by itself at several different free parking areas along the path, or you could extend the route from Breckenridge by use of the Upper Blue River Rec path.